Hollyoaks: United Kingdom

 The series initially aired on Mondays in 1995, with the exception of the second episode which aired on Friday 27 October 1995 and was repeated on Sunday evenings.
 In July 1996, Mersey TV opted to recommission the show and increase its output to twice a week, beginning that October with a Thursday episode.
 A third episode was introduced in September 1999, airing on Wednesdays and a fourth in 2001.
 In November 2003, following the cancellation of Brookside, the show increased its output with a fifth episode, which has remained until March 2020.

-Since the channel's free-to-air launch in May 2005, Channel 4's digital sister station E4 airs a daily "First Look" feature at 19:00 each weekday, in which viewers are able to watch the episode to be shown on Channel 4 the following day.
+Since the channel's free-to-air launch in May 2005, Channel 4's digital sister station E4 airs a daily "First Look" feature at 19:00 each weekday, in which viewers are able to watch the episode to be shown on Channel 4 the following day (or Monday for the Friday 'first-look').
 The 'first-look' is occasionally omitted, primarily if the following day's C4 episode is a special or event edition, and on these occasions may be replaced with a related programme or special.

 Repeats of each day's edition of Hollyoaks air on E4 the following weekday; as of 2021, it is shown at 06:00.
 All of the week's episodes of Hollyoaks are also compiled into an omnibus on Channel 4, and as of 2020, a signed and audio described version is transmitted at 02:25, and a regular version at 06:00.
-Episodes of Hollyoaks, including the weekly omnibus, are also available for catch-up viewing online through the All 4 streaming platform.
+Episodes of Hollyoaks, including the weekly omnibus, are also available for catch-up viewing online through the Channel 4 streaming platform.
 From 2009 to 2012, the series also broadcast on YouTube, after Google reached a three-year deal with Channel 4.
 In 2019, Hollyoaks became the first soap opera to release a boxset of episodes onto a streaming service.
-The soap released their Christmas and New Year's episodes on Channel 4's in-house streaming service All 4 and they have continued this practice each December since.
+The soap released their Christmas and New Year's episodes on Channel 4's in-house streaming service Channel 4 and they have continued this practice each December since.

 On 22 March 2020, Channel 4 suspended production and filming of Hollyoaks due to the COVID-19 pandemic.
 From 30 March, new episodes being broadcast was reduced from five to three, airing on Monday, Tuesday and Wednesday.
 However, on 6 April, this was reduced again from three to two, airing Monday and Tuesday, with the final pre-COVID episode screening on Monday 20 July.
 The slots belonging to new episodes on E4 were filled by Hollyoaks Favourites.
 After the resumption of production, producers stated they expect to return to five weekly episodes in 2021.